ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 For the Jupyter Notebook with full analyses, please see [here](https://nbviewer.jupyter.org/github/ZIBOWANGKANGYU/Vancouver_transit/blob/master/book/Model_analysis.ipynb).
 The GitHub repo of this analysis is located [here](https://github.com/ZIBOWANGKANGYU/Vancouver_transit).

-# Where should transit infrastructure development goes in the Greater Vancouver Area?
+# Where should transit infrastructure development go in the Greater Vancouver Area?

-In order to understand where Greater Vancouver Area's public transit agency should invest in infrastructure development, I try to identify areas in the region where an increase in access to transit service leads to the most increase in transit use.
-Using the 2016 Canadian census data and the GTFS dataset, I am able to develop two machine learning models: LASSO regression and Random Forest.
-After training our models with the real dataset, I tweaked the input data a little bit to simulate scenarios where access to public transit is marginally increased all across the Greater Vancouver Area.
+In order to understand where Greater Vancouver Area's public transit agency should invest in infrastructure development, I try to identify places in the region where an increase in access to transit service leads to the most increase in transit use.
+Using the 2016 Canadian census data and the GTFS dataset, I am able to build two machine learning models: LASSO regression and Random Forest.
+After training our models with the real dataset, I tweaked the input data a little bit to simulate scenarios where access to public transit is marginally increased across the Greater Vancouver Area.
 It turns out the following areas will benefit the most, as measured by public transportation use:

  - The downtown core: Yaletown and areas around the Waterfront

- - North Vancouver and West Vancouver: neighborhoods on both sides of the Trans-Canadian Highway
+ - North Vancouver and West Vancouver: neighborhoods close to the Trans-Canadian Highway

  - Richmond: areas on the north and south edges